Norblit/AutoScroll/README.md

-# AutoScroll v2.0
+# AutoScroll

-Small fun program intended to be used as an alternative environment to read your reading material (article, pdf, poems, stories, etc) without the need to scroll manually.
+### Project Description
+A small project intended to help those that may want a bit of control over how they consume their reading material.
+With simplicity in mind, our reading environment will always try to balance user-friendliness, configuration, and customization as best as possible.
+The main focus of this project is to eliminate the manual approach of scrolling within a site, article, manual, etc. AutoScroll gives users the ability to configure and optimize their reading experience to match their needs.

-Check the live version at [AutoScroll](https://norblit.github.io/AutoScroll/)
+### View the project live here: [AutoScroll](https://norblit.github.io/AutoScroll/)

-Last update:
+### v2.0 Patch Notes:
 - Added a proper UI to differentiate distinct sections/panels
 - Added a cookie to store user's dark mode value
-- Added a clear button to clear the read section
+- Added a clear button to empty the read section

-Future updates:
+### In Development:
+- Pause functionality
-- Adding a pause functionality
+- Reverse functionality
+- Fullscreen/Theatre Screen mode
-- Rebuilding scroll by function for smoother effect regardless of speed/font-size
+- Smoother scroll effect
-- More controls (read section height adjustment, etc)
+- Reading prompt height-adjustment
+- Add more speed/font-size values